startinmerc/strange-fauna/README.md

 * Show qty in carts

 #### Expanding Redux pt.3
-Quantity in details page as state via hook
+* Quantity in details page as state via hook
-Pass to addToCart
+* Pass to addToCart

 #### Expanding Redux pt.4
-Edit qty action,reducer,actionType
+* Edit qty action,reducer,actionType
+* Create EditQuantity component to handle quantity changes
+* Render in Cart ProductCard

 ---

 ### ToDo...

-Button to update in cart/detail
+changequantity in product detail use component? - problem is passing qty to parent
+ OR
+ render update qty button if item is in cart update qty as button, refactor component?

 ### V0.6
 Change wishlist to ProductList Component
 Review semantic HTML
 Convert all components to functions w/ hooks
 Stock limit
+Minicart max height
+Checkout styling from Codepen